2-1/2 cups chopped sweet red peppers (about 2 large)

 2 habanero peppers, seeded and finely chopped

 Fill a Dutch oven two-thirds with water; bring to a boil.
-Score an “X” on the bottom of each tomato.
+Prepare a container of ice water.
+Score an X on the bottom of each tomato.
 Using a slotted spoon, place tomatoes, one at a time, in boiling water for 30-60 seconds.
 Remove tomatoes and immediately plunge in ice water.
-Discard peel; chop tomatoes.
+Slip off and discard peels; chop tomatoes.

 In a stockpot, combine the remaining ingredients.
 Stir in tomatoes.
 Bring to a boil over medium-high heat.
 Reduce heat; simmer, uncovered, for 15-20 minutes or until desired thickness.

 Carefully ladle hot mixture into hot 1-pint jars, leaving 1/2-in. headspace.
 Remove air bubbles; wipe rims and adjust lids.
 Process for 15 minutes in a boiling-water canner.

 The processing time listed is for altitudes of 1,000 feet or less.
 For altitudes up to 3,000 feet, add 5 minutes; 6,000 feet, add 10 minutes; 8,000 feet, add 15 minutes; 10,000 feet, add 20 minutes.